heimskr/why/ISA.md

 WhySA has support for four protection rings, just like x86.
 Ring 0 is called kernel mode and ring 3 is called user mode; rings 1 and 2 are currently unused.

 # <a name="interrupts"></a>Interrupts
 Interrupts can be triggered by software or by the VM itself.
-Whenever an interrupt is triggered, the current program counter is pushed to the stack.
+Whenever an interrupt is triggered, `$e0` is set to the address of the next instruction (i.e., 8 bytes after the current program counter) and `$e1` is set to the current <a href="#rings">ring</a> at the time the interrupt occurred.
 Interrupt handlers are expected to deal with properly resuming normal program execution after finishing up.

 ## <a name="int-system"></a>1: `SYSTEM`
 The `SYSTEM` interrupt is a software-triggered interrupt handled by the operating system.
 It can be called from any ring and causes a switch to kernel mode.

 ## <a name="int-timer"></a>2: `TIMER`
 The `TIMER` interrupt is a hardware-triggered interrupt caused when the hardware timer expires.
 It's exclusive to kernel mode.
 This is to prevent unprivileged code from interfering with schedulers; operating systems can implement their own mechanisms to expose timer functionality to lower-privileged code.

+## <a name="int-protec"></a>3: `PROTEC`
+The `PROTEC` interrupt is a hardware-triggered interrupt caused when a called instruction attempts to do something not possible within the current <a href="#rings">ring</a>.
+This switches to kernel mode.

 # <a name="format"></a>Instruction Format